Selecting a Thermoplastic for Your Injection-Molded Part

 More material options and information

-To order material samples, contact your sales rep or email us at firstname.lastname@example.org.
-We also offer a detailed Materials Matter white paper that provides a highly technical overview of the materials selection process.
+To order material samples, contact your sales rep or email us at [email protected].
+We also offer a detailed white paper that provides a technical look of the thermoplastic materials selection process.
+And of course, our material comparison guide is an good resource when narrowing down plastic, metal, and elastomer materials.